goOICT/SocialDistance/README.md

 # Product Description and Vision
 ## Problem Statement
-People need to get back to work eventually, and also many are essential workers continue to work through this global pandemic dealing with Covid-19 that we now find ourselves in.
-We need them not to get sick so our supply chain stays running and peoples risk is minimized, and we can flatten the curve.
+People need to get back to work eventually, and also many are essential workers that continue to work through this global pandemic dealing with Covid-19 that we now find ourselves in.
+We need them not to get sick so our supply chain stays running and peoples' risk is minimized, and we can flatten the curve.
 We started building a contact tracing app for the Workforce Protection, and pivoted recently to building a Social Distancing app to help protect people and workforces.
 Contact tracing could easily be added on top of the social distancing features.
 (We would add and pair a symptom checker, and contact tracing notification capabilities to protect workers and the public.)

 ## Hypothesis
 Companies can deploy social distancing and contact tracing apps to help protect their employees during Covid-19 and beyond.
 Using BLE, a Social Distancing app coupled with testing, Contact Tracing, and other workforce protection measures, coverage for sick-leave, temperature checks for employees and other techniques (which companies are starting to implement), will all help companies to protect their essential workers and help to flatten the curve.